 - The Scheme may invest in another scheme of the Mutual Fund or any other mutual fund.
 The aggregate inter-scheme investment made by all the schemes under the same management or in schemes under management of any other asset management company shall not exceed 5% of the net asset value of the Fund.
 No investment management fees shall be charged by the Scheme for investing in other schemes of the Mutual Fund or in the schemes of any other mutual fund. - The Scheme shall not make any investment in: - a.
 Any unlisted Security of an associate or group company of the Sponsor; or - b.
-Any Security issued by way of private placement by an associate or group company of the Sponsor; or - c. the listed Securities of group companies of the Sponsor which is in excess of 25% of the net assets. - Transfer of investments from one scheme to another scheme in the Mutual Fund is permitted provided - a) such transfers are done at the prevailing market price for quoted instruments on Spot Basis (Spot Basis shall have the same meaning as specified by a stock exchange for spot transactions); and - b) the Securities so transferred shall be in conformity with the investment objective of the Scheme to which such transfer has been made. the same are in line with paragraph 12.30 of SEBI Master Circular for Mutual Funds. - The Mutual Fund shall get the Securities purchased or transferred in the name of the Fund on account of the Scheme, wherever investments are intended to be of a long-term nature. - The Mutual Fund shall buy and sell securities on the basis of deliveries and shall in all cases of purchases take delivery of the relevant securities and in all cases of sale, deliver the securities.
+Any Security issued by way of private placement by an associate or group company of the Sponsor; or - c. the listed Securities of group companies of the Sponsor which is in excess of 25% of the net assets. - Transfer of investments from one scheme to another scheme in the Mutual Fund is permitted provided - a) such transfers are done at the prevailing market price for quoted instruments on Spot Basis (Spot Basis shall have the same meaning as specified by a stock exchange for spot transactions); and - b) the Securities so transferred shall be in conformity with the investment objective of the Scheme to which such transfer has been made. - c) The same are in line paragraph 12.30 of SEBI Master Circular for Mutual Funds. - The Mutual Fund shall get the Securities purchased or transferred in the name of the Fund on account of the Scheme, wherever investments are intended to be of a long-term nature. - The Mutual Fund shall buy and sell securities on the basis of deliveries and shall in all cases of purchases take delivery of the relevant securities and in all cases of sale, deliver the securities.
 The Mutual Fund may however engage in short selling of securities in accordance with the framework relating to short selling and securities lending and borrowing specified by SEBI.
 Further that the Mutual Fund shall enter into derivatives transactions in a recognised stock exchange, subject to the framework specified by SEBI.
-The sale of government securities already contracted for purchase shall be permitted in accordance with the guidelines issued by the RBI in this regard. - The Scheme shall not invest in a Fund of Funds scheme. - Participation of scheme in repo of corporate debt securities:
+The sale of government securities already contracted for purchase shall be permitted in accordance with the guidelines issued by the RBI in this regard.